Yi Sun (academic)

 Yi Sun (孙毅) is an American scientist of Chinese origin.
 He is a molecular biologist and oncologist, and his research is focused on how altered protein Ubiquitylation and Neddylation contribute to cancer development.
 Sun is a Professor Emeritus of Radiation Oncology at the University of Michigan.

 Sun is the Qiushi Chair Professor at the second Affiliated Hospital and Institute of Translational Medicine, Zhejiang University School of Medicine in China.
-He has published over 290 papers in peer-reviewed journals with an H-index of 78 and over 39,000 citations.
 Sun has been a fellow of the American Association for the Advancement of Science since 2012.

 Career and education

 In 1982, Sun obtained his M.D. degree at Jiangxi Medical College, Nanchang, China, and continued to Zhejiang University's School of Medicine, where he had his M.S. in biochemistry in 1985.
 He moved to the United States in 1986 and obtained his PhD in Radiation biology from the University of Iowa in 1989.
 Sun spent five years at the National Cancer Institute as a post doctoral fellow, later as a senior staff fellow from 1990 to 1995.

 Sun then spent 8 years in Parke-Davis/Pfizer as research fellow for cancer target identification and drug discovery in Ann Arbor, Michigan.
 He then joined the faculty of University of Michigan in 2003, and was promoted to full-time professor and Director of the Division of Radiation and Cancer Biology in 2008.